Merzasphor/MWSE/docs/source/lua/type/tes3alchemy.rst

 ----------------------------------------------------------------------------------------------------

 `create <tes3alchemy/create.html>`_ (`function`_)
     Creates a new alchemy item, which will be stored as part of the current saved game.
+If there is already an alchemy item with matching effects, name, weight, value, and script, that will be returned instead of creating a new item.